 - If a DE class replaces a hybrid class, students may participate in the class at HighPoint, but must fully participate in the class, doing the required work for that class.

-- If a student fails a DE class, they may not take another class the following semester.
+- If students fail a DE class, they may not take another class the following semester.
 The student must also get HighPoint’s permission to take another DE class in the future.

 Hear from parents with high school students

 “Hybrid is ideal.
 I wish my oldest daughter could have had this quality curriculum.
 It has consistency!
-My high schooler doesn’t feel like a number, the teachers are kind mentors, and it’s obvious they care and want my child to succeed.” – Parent, Rochester
+My high schooler doesn’t feel like a number, the instructors are kind mentors, and it’s obvious they care and wants my child to succeed.”

 Interested in Applying?